unraid/docs/docs/unraid-os/troubleshooting/common-issues/boot-and-startup-failures.md

 ## Enabling UEFI boot

 Modern systems typically require **UEFI boot mode** for enhanced security and faster startup times.
 When creating your Unraid boot device, you can enable UEFI support during setup.
-If you need to enable UEFI boot later, simply rename the folder on the flash device from `efi~` to `efi` by removing the trailing tilde `~`.
+If you need to enable UEFI boot later, simply rename the folder on the flash device from `EFI-` to `EFI` by removing the trailing tilde `~`.

 To configure UEFI boot in your system BIOS/UEFI settings: